 Control Requirement(s) Training • Laboratory personnel, students, support services staff, and visitors entering laboratories or laboratory support rooms are required to receive safety training commensurate with their level of participation in laboratory activities and the duties they are to perform.
 Signs and Labels • Signs and labels are used to clearly identify specific laboratory hazards, safety equipment, emergency supplies, designated areas within the laboratory and other important information.
 Emergency Contact Information • Each laboratory must post emergency contact information near the laboratory exit.
-Labeling Equipment and Designated Areas The following items must be identified with labels or signage: • Safety equipment; Emergency shower;
+Labeling Equipment and Designated Areas The following items must be identified with labels or signage:Safety equipment; Emergency shower;

-Eyewash station; First aid supplies; Fire extinguishers; \circ Fire blankets; and • Spill supplies.
-Designated areas for work with particularly hazardous substances; including select carcinogens, reproductive toxins, and substances which have a high degree of acute toxicity Satellite accumulation area Chemical storage areas Unique hazards Electromegratic equipment Electromagnetic equipment Thermal hazards I nermal nazards Electrical hazards Laboratory Equipment Ionizing radiation hazards Laboratory Equipment • Broken equipment that is not operational must be taken out of service and labeled to prevent further use by laboratory personnel. • Notify Building & Grounds immediately of broken or malfunctioning safety equipment (e.g., chemical fume hoods, biosafety cabinets, emergency shower, etc.).
-Additional Signage • All laboratory equipment (e.g., refrigerators, freezers, centrifuges, and incubators) and waste disposal containers in which biohazardous material or radioactive materials are used or stored must be labeled to indicate the type of hazard present. • For biohazardous materials, the label must contain the universal symbol for biohazard and the word "Biohazard". • For radioactive materials and instruments that produce radiation, the label must contain the universal symbol for radiation, the words "Caution, Radioactive Materials" or "Caution, Radiation," and identify the specific radioisotope, if applicable. • Labels should be affixed to the container or as close as possible to the container using string, wire, adhesive, or any other method that prevents their loss or unintentional removal.
-Required Safety Records Lab Personnel are required to maintain records regarding laboratory safety and compliance to include the following: Chemical Hygiene and Laboratory Safety Plan • Supplemental Laboratory Safety Plan detailing Standard Operating Procedures Chemical Inventory Safety Data Sheets Training Records Additional Records for Biological Laboratories Laboratory Inspections • BRCC may be periodically inspected by federal, state, and local agencies to assess safety and compliance at the College. • During these visits, inspectors may ask to examine laboratories and laboratory support rooms, question laboratory personnel, and examine laboratory records.
+Eyewash station; First aid supplies; Fire extinguishers; \circ Fire blankets; and • Spill supplies Designated areas for work with particularly hazardous substances: including select carcinogens, reproductive toxins and substances which have a high degree of acute toxicity Satellite accumulation area Chemical storage areas • Unique hazards Electromagnetic equipment Thermal hazards Electrical hazards Mechanical hazards Ionizing radiation hazards Laboratory Equipment • Broken equipment that is not operational must be taken out of service and labeled to prevent further use by laboratory personnel.
+Notify Building & Grounds immediately of broken or malfunctioning safety equipment (e.g., chemical fume hoods, biosafety cabinets, emergency shower, etc.).
+Additional Signage • All laboratory equipment (e.g., refrigerators, freezers, centrifuges, and incubators) and waste disposal containers in which biohazardous material or radioactive materials are used or stored must be labeled to indicate the type of hazard present. • For biohazardous materials, the label must contain the universal symbol for biohazard and the word "Biohazard". • For radioactive materials and instruments that produce radiation, the used "Coution Dedicactive Metariols" on "Caution, Radiation " and identify the specific radioisotone if annlicable I abels should be affixed to the container or as close as nossible to the container using string wire adhesive or any other method that prevents their loss or unintentional removal.
+Required Safety Records Lab Personnel are required to maintain records regarding laboratory safety and compliance to include the following: Chemical Hygiene and Laboratory Safety Plan Supplemental Laboratory Safety Plan detailing Standard Operating Procedures Chemical Inventory Safety Data Sheets Training Records Additional Records for Biological Laboratories Laboratory Inspections • BRCC may be periodically inspected by federal, state, and local agencies to assess safety and compliance at the College. • During these visits, inspectors may ask to examine laboratories and laboratory support rooms, question laboratory personnel, and examine laboratory records.

-Exposure Monitoring Exposure monitoring is conducted when there is reason to believe that exposure levels for a chemical may exceed the regulated limits.
+Exposure Monitoring • Exposure monitoring is conducted when there is reason to believe that exposure levels for a chemical may exceed the regulated limits.
 Exposure monitoring may be required when modifications to laboratory ventilation equipment are made or when particularly hazardous substances are used regularly.
 After an exposure the operations of the laboratory will be reviewed and corrective actions implemented to reduce or eliminate exposure to hazardous substances.
 Medical Surveillance OSHA 29 CFR and Virginia Administrative Code (16 VAC 25-90) requires that employees exposed to health hazards at work are included in a medical surveillance program.
 Employees have the right to seek medical care at no cost related to the following Signs or symptoms associated with chemical exposure.
 A spill, leak, explosion, or other occurrence results in the likelihood of an exposure Exposure monitoring reveals an exposure level above the action level or PEL.
 The employee routinely (e.g., three times a week) uses chemicals with high chronic toxicity.